Skip to main content

 Students must reach out to the graduate program assistants in the UCSB undergraduate or graduate departments they’d like to work for.
 Alternatively, you could reach out to the faculty member who is teaching the course you’d like to assist.

 Many Bren MESM students work as TAs in the Environmental Studies (ES) department; however, MESM students have worked in nearly every department on campus.
 Choosing a department to work for highly depends on your academic background and interests.
-To apply to the Environmental Studies department, students must complete the Environmental Studies Teaching Assistant Application.
+To apply to the Environmental Studies department, students must complete the Environmental Studies Teaching Assistant Application located on their Jobs page here.
 Other common departments for MESM students are Ecology, Evolution, and Marine Biology (EEMB) and Molecular, Cellular, and Developmental Biology (MCDB).
 All other department contact information and annual updates to posted positions can be found on the UCSB Academic Personnel’s Graduate Student Academic Appointments page (click ASE Open Positions).

 Important Things to Consider